NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 Rotation in Y direction where the performer agent is teleported.
 This field is required for teleport action restrictions if `position_x` and `position_z` are not both set.

+#### ToolConfig

+Defines details of a tool object.

+- `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to be created with these parameters
+- `labels` (string, or list of strings): A label or labels to be assigned to this object.
+Always automatically assigned "platforms"
+- `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The structure's position in the scene
+- `rotation_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
+- `shape` (string, or list of strings): The shape (object type) of this object in each scene.
+For a list, a new shape will be randomly chosen for each scene.
+Must be a valid [tool shape](#Lists).
+Default: random
+- `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
+If a target exists, the guide rails will extend to the target.
+Default: random

+#### TripleDoorConfig

+Defines details of the triple door shortcut.
+This short cut contains a platform that bisects the room.
+A wall with 3 doors (a.k.a. door occluder, or "door-cluder" or "doorcluder") will bisect the room in the perpendicular direction.

+- `start_drop_step` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Step number to start dropping the bisecting wall with doors.
+If None or less than 1, the wall will start in position.
+Default: None
+- `add_lips` (bool, or list of bools): If true, lips will be added on the platform beyond the doors and wall such that the performer will be forced to go through the corresponding door to enter the area behind it.
+Default: True
+- `add_freeze` (bool, or list of bools): If true and 'start_drop_step is' greater than 0, the user will be frozen (forced to Pass) until the wall and doors are in position.
+If the 'start_drop_step' is None or less than 1, this value has no effect.
+Default: True
+- `restrict_open_doors` (bool, or list of bools): If true, the performer will only be able to open one door.
+Using this feature and 'add_lips' will result in a forced choice by the performer.
+Default: True
+- `door_material` (string, or list of strings): The material or material type for the doors.
+- `wall_material` (string, or list of strings): The material or material type for the wall.

 #### VectorFloatConfig